How the Flywheel Killed HubSpot's Funnel

 The journey from

 Friction kills flywheels.
-We’ve made investments that systematically target our biggest points of friction: Great free software as an entry point, channels that help people connect now instead of later, a sales process that solves for prospects, and a broad range of customer education.”
+We’ve made investments that systematically target our biggest points of friction: great free software as an entry point, channels that help people connect now instead of later, a sales process that solves for prospects, and a broad range of customer education.” - Jon Dick, VP of Marketing at HubSpot

 If your company is difficult to navigate or relies on less-than-honest tactics, don’t be surprised when people start walking out the door.
 But if you take the time to invest in transparent, easy-to-understand processes that truly serve your customers, you just might find yourself at the top.

-If you’re ready to grow better with the inbound methodology and the flywheel, HubSpot’s CRM platform provides you with the tools you need.
+If you’re ready to grow better with the inbound methodology and the flywheel, HubSpot’s customer platform offers you the tools you need.

-It unifies the marketing, sales, and service view of the customer.
-Each custom record is accessible by all customer-facing teams allowing you to track each individual contact from the very first touch.
-And by combining a sales CRM, marketing automation, content management, and customer service management in one platform, it provides you with the tools you need to add force and remove friction from your flywheel.
+The customer platform unifies the marketing, sales, service, and commerce view of the customer.
+Each custom record is accessible by all customer-facing teams allowing you to track each contact from the first touch.
+By combining a sales CRM, marketing automation, content management, customer service, operations, and commerce in one platform, you have the tools you need to add force and remove friction from your flywheel.

-Everything your need to know about turning your funnel into a flywheel.
+Everything you need to know about turning your funnel into a flywheel.

 Everything you need to know about building a company your customers love.